QuantEcon/lecture-python-intro/lectures/inflation_history.md

 Two other features of the figure attracted the attention of leading economists such as Irving Fisher of Yale University and John Maynard Keynes of Cambridge University in the early century.

-  * there was considerable year-to-year instability of the price levels despite their long begin anchored to the same average level in the long term
+  * There was considerable year-to-year instability of the price levels despite their long begin anchored to the same average level in the long term

-  * while using valuable gold and silver as coins was a time-tested way to anchor  the price level by limiting the supply of money, it cost real resources.
+  * While using valuable gold and silver as coins was a time-tested way to anchor  the price level by limiting the supply of money, it cost real resources.

-      * that is, society paid a high "opportunity cost" for using gold and silver as coins; gold and silver could instead by used as valuable jewelry and also as an industrial input
+      * that is, society paid a high "opportunity cost" for using gold and silver as coins; gold and silver could instead be used as valuable jewelry and also as an industrial input

 Keynes and Fisher argued that there was a socially efficient way to achieve a price level that  would be at least as well anchored, and would also exhibit less  year-to-year short-term fluctuations.